acdh-oeaw/repo-php-util/docs/files/util/metaLookup/MetaLookupFile.php.txt

                 if (count($candidates) == 1) {
                     return $candidates[0];
                 } else if (count($candidates) > 1) {
-                    throw new RuntimeException('more then one metadata resource');
+                    throw new MetaLookupException('more then one metadata resource');
                 } else{
                     echo self::$debug ? "      but no metadata inside\n" : '';
                 }